jokergoo/EnrichedHeatmap/vignettes/visualize_categorical_signals.md

 fraction how much the window is overlapped to the state (with `w0` or `weighted` mean mode).
-Since the i^th row and the j^th column in all matrices correspond to a same window around a same target, if there are multiple states overlap to this window, when summarizing from all states, the state with largest overlap fraction is assigned to this window.
+Since the i^th row and the j^th column in all matrices correspond to a same window around a same target, if there are multiple states overlapping to this window, when summarizing from all states, the state with largest overlap fraction is assigned to this window.

 There is some special visualization designed for categorical signals where